sajidalidev/compose-epg-viewer/README.md

 # TV Guide Component

-This repository contains the implementation of a TV Guide component built using Jetpack Compose for Android TV applications.
-The component is designed to provide a user-friendly interface for browsing TV channels and their corresponding events.
+This repository contains the implementation of a TV Guide component built using Compose Multiplatform for Android, Desktop and iOS .
+The component is designed to provide a user-friendly interface for browsing
+TV channels and their corresponding events.

 ### Android